torvalds/linux/Documentation/networking/netdev-FAQ.rst

 A: Make it the latter style, so that eventually all code in the domain of netdev is of this format.

-Q: I found a bug that might have possible security implications or similar.
+Q: I found a  that might have possible security implications or similar.
 ---------------------------------------------------------------------------
 Q: Should I mail the main netdev maintainer off-list?**
 A: No. The current netdev maintainer has consistently requested that